Search and Hit Enter

 Other Things To Consider

-Check out our article about nutrients and organic vs inorganic to see why we recommend using liquid fertilizers when watering Tulasi.
+Check out our article about nutrients and organic vs inorganic to see why we recommend using liquid fertilizers or homemade cow dung tea when watering Tulasi.
 It’s a good practice not to water Tulasi with a hard stream of water as this will pack down her soil, decreasing soil aeration, and may expose roots.
 Instead, water her lightly around the inside edges of the pot, and take some time to water her slowly.
 This will ensure that the soil conditions stay proper.
 Every once in a while fluff the top inch or so of her soil, being careful not to hurt any roots, to keep the soil from getting packed down from watering.

 Check out our other foundational articles on lighting, nutrients, bugs, temperature, humidity and soil to learn how to take care of the Tulasi plant.
 If you don’t already have a plant, get some seeds here, and watch our video on how to grow them.